 Within each layer, the amount of muscle and collagen fibrils varies, depending on the size and location of the vessel.

 Arteries play a major role in nourishing organs with blood and nutrients.
 Arteries are always under high pressure.
 To accommodate this stress, they have an abundance of elastic tissue and less smooth muscle.
 The presence of elastin in the large blood vessels enables these vessels to increase in size and alter their diameter.
-When an artery reaches a particular organ, it undergoes further division into smaller vessels which have more smooth muscle and less elastic tissue.
+When an artery reaches a particular organ, it undergoes a further division into smaller vessels that have more smooth muscle and less elastic tissue.
 As the diameter of the blood vessels decreases, the velocity of blood flow also diminishes.
-It is estimated that about 10% to 15% of the total blood volume is contained in the arterial system.
+Estimates are that about 10% to 15% of the total blood volume is contained in the arterial system.
 This feature of high systemic pressure and low volume is typical of the arterial system.

 Arterioles provide blood to the organs and are chiefly composed of smooth muscle.
 The autonomic nervous system influences the diameter and shape of arterioles.
 They respond to the tissue's need for more nutrients/oxygen.
 Arterioles play a significant role in the systemic vascular resistance because of the lack of significant elastic tissue in the walls.

 The arterioles vary from 8 to 60 micrometers.
-The arterioles are further subdivided into meta-arterioles.
+The arterioles further subdivide into meta-arterioles.

 Venules are the smallest veins and receive blood from capillaries.
 They also play a role in the exchange of oxygen and nutrients for water products.
 There are post-capillary sphincters located between the capillaries and venules.
 The venule is very thin-walled and easily prone to rupture with excessive volume.

 Blood flows from venules into larger veins.
 Just like the arterial system, three layers make up the vein walls.
 But unlike the arteries, the venous pressure is low.
-Veins are thin walled and are less elastic.
+Veins are thin-walled and are less elastic.
 This feature permits the veins to hold a very high percentage of the blood in circulation.
 The venous system can accommodate a large volume of blood at relatively low pressures, a feature termed high capacitance.
 At any point in time, nearly three-fourths of the circulating blood volume is contained in the venous system.
-One can also find one-way valves inside veins which allow for blood flow, toward the heart, in a forward direction.
-The blood flow in the leg veins is aided by muscle contractions.
+One can also find one-way valves inside veins that allow for blood flow, toward the heart, in a forward direction.
+Muscle contractions aid the blood flow in the leg veins.
 The forward blood flow from the lower extremities to the heart is also influenced by respiratory changes that affect pressure gradients in the abdomen and chest cavity.
-This pressure differential is highest during deep inspiration, but a small pressure differential can be observed during the entire respiratory cycle.
+This pressure differential is highest during deep inspiration, but a small pressure differential is observable during the entire respiratory cycle.

-It is the function of vessels to transport nutrients to organs/tissues and to transport wastes away from organs/tissues in the blood.
+Vessels transport nutrients to organs/tissues and to transport wastes away from organs/tissues in the blood.
 A primary purpose and significant role of the vasculature is its participation in oxygenating the body.
 Deoxygenated blood from the peripheral veins is transported back to the heart from capillaries, to venules, to veins, to the right side of the heart, and then to the lungs.
-Oxygenated blood from the lungs is transported to the left side of the heart, into the aorta, then to arteries, arterioles, and finally capillaries where the exchange of nutrients occurs.
+Oxygenated blood from the lungs is transported to the left side of the heart into the aorta, then to arteries, arterioles, and finally capillaries where the exchange of nutrients occurs.
 Loading and unloading of oxygen and nutrients occur mostly in the capillaries.

 Blood vessels arise from the mesodermal embryonic layer.
 Embryonic development of vessels and the heart begins in the middle of the third week of life.
 Fetal circulation through this vasculature system begins around the eighth week of development.